vamshikrishnaDoddikadi/Vivaanns_Pizza/README.md

 ## License

-This project is for educational purposes.
-Please respect any usage guidelines from your institution.
+This project is for education and academic purposes and made with love and passion.